 - (e) Each person is required to sign the person's name and list the person's address or telephone number in substantially the same manner as on the person's voter registration card or the signature will not be counted. - (2) Numbered lines must follow the heading.
-Each numbered line must contain spaces for the signature, DATE, residence address, county of residence, and printed last name and first and middle initials of the signer.
+Each numbered line must contain spaces for the signature, residence address, county of residence, and printed last name and first and middle initials of the signer.
 In place of a residence address, the signer may provide the signer's post-office address or the signer's home telephone number.
 An address provided on a petition by the signer that differs from the signer's address as shown on the signer's voter registration card may not be used as the only means to disqualify the signature of that petition signer."

 "13-27-208.
 Petitions to be made available in each county election administrator's office.
 Upon final approval of a petition a proposed ballot issue as required under 13-27-202(4) provided in 13-27-202, the secretary of state shall forward a copy of the petition, along with signature sheets, to the election administrator of each county.
-The election administrator shall make a copy of each approved petition available for reading and signing in the administrator's office during business hours in an election year until the petitions are submitted 1 2 under 13-27-301.
-The secretary of state may charge the person who submitted the petition proposed ballot issue 3 a fee, which must be set and deposited in accordance with 2-15-405."
-4 5 NEW SECTION.
+The election administrator shall make a copy of each approved petition available for reading and signing in the administrator's office during business hours in an election year until the petitions are submitted under 13-27-301.
+The secretary of state may charge the person who submitted the petition proposed ballot issue a fee, which must be set and deposited in accordance with 2-15-405."

+NEW SECTION.
 Section 12.
 Issues referred by legislature.
-The secretary of state shall transmit a 6 copy of an act referred to the people or a constitutional amendment proposed by the legislature to the attorney 7 general no later than 6 months before the election at which the issue will be voted on by the people.
-8 9 NEW SECTION.
-Section 13.
-Harassment Physical prevention of obtaining signatures or physical 10 INTIMIDATION OF SIGNATURE GATHERERS PROHIBITED.
-A PERSON MAY NOT KNOWINGLY OR PURPOSEFULLY HARASS 11 PHYSICALLY PREVENT AN INDIVIDUAL FROM OBTAINING SIGNATURES OR ATTEMPTING TO OBTAIN SIGNATURES ON A 12 PETITION FOR A BALLOT ISSUE OR PHYSICALLY INTIMIDATE ANOTHER INDIVIDUAL WHEN THAT INDIVIDUAL IS OBTAINING OR ATTEMPTING TO OBTAIN SIGNATURES ON A PETITION FOR A BALLOT MEASURE AND MAY NOT OTHERWISE INTERFERE WITH 13 14 THE COLLECTION OF SIGNATURES ON A PETITION FOR A BALLOT MEASURE ISSUE.
-A PERSON WHO VIOLATES THIS SECTION 15 IS GUILTY OF A MISDEMEANOR AND UPON CONVICTION SHALL BE PUNISHED BY A FINE OF NOT MORE THAN \$500, BY 16 IMPRISONMENT FOR NOT MORE THAN 90 DAYS, OR BY BOTH A FINE AND IMPRISONMENT.
-17 18 Section 14.
-Section 13-27-302, MCA, is amended to read: 19 "13-27-302.
+The secretary of state shall transmit a copy of an act referred to the people or a constitutional amendment proposed by the legislature to the attorney general no later than 6 months before the election at which the issue will be voted on by the people.

+"13-27-302.
 Certification of signatures.
-(1) An Except as provided in subsection (2), an An affidavit, 20 in substantially the following form, must be attached to each sheet or section submitted to the county official: 21 I, (name of person who is the signature gatherer), swear that I gathered or assisted in gathering the 22 signatures on the petition to which this affidavit is attached on the stated dates, that I believe the signatures on 23 the petition are genuine, are the signatures of the persons whose names they purport to be, and are the 24 signatures of Montana electors who are registered at the address or have the telephone number following the 25 person's signature, and that the signers knew the contents of the petition before signing the petition.
-26 27 (date on which the first signature was gathered) 28
+An affidavit, in substantially the following form, must be attached to each sheet or section submitted to the county official:

+I, (name of person who is the signature gatherer), swear that I gathered or assisted in gathering the signatures on the petition to which this affidavit is attached on the stated dates, that I believe the signatures on the petition are genuine, are the signatures of the persons whose names they purport to be, and are the signatures of Montana electors who are registered at the address or have the telephone number following the person's signature, and that the signers knew the contents of the petition before signing the petition.

+(date on which the first signature was gathered)

 (Signature of petition signature gatherer)

+(Address of petition signature gatherer)